 Depression Glass (1920s-1930s extending to 1970s):

-Cheaply produced colored glassware as automation and industrialization finally caught up to glassmaking.
+Cheaply produced colored glassware, as automation and industrialization finally caught up to glassmaking.
 This glassware was marketed for middle-income and working-class Americans.
 This glassware came with purchases from stores or mail-order catalogs.
-Glassware was of any kind including bowls, shakers, dishes (all kinds), creamers, sugars, vases, jars, pitchers, measuring cups etc. Pink is the most common glass color, followed by Green and Amber.
+Glassware was of any kind, including bowls, shakers, dishes (all kinds), creamers, sugars, vases, jars, pitchers, measuring cups, etc. Pink is the most common glass color, followed by Green and Amber.
 The rarer Depression glass colors are red, black, cobalt blue, and yellow.
 The rarest types of Depression Glass are the ones that incorporate glass bases for citrus juices (reamers).

 Fiestaware (1936 to 1970)

 Fiestaware is brightly colored pottery.
 It was produced from 1936 to 1973.
-It was re-started in 1986.
+It was restarted in 1986.
 Collectors seek the original colors: Red, Yellow, Cobalt, Light-Green, Ivory, Turquoise.
-Fiesta Red was pulled from the market in 1943 as it used uranium to help create its color and the uranium was needed for the war effort.
-Chartreuse(gray and rose-colored) was added as a color scheme in the 1950s and earthy tones arrived by the 1970s.
+Fiesta Red was pulled from the market in 1943 as it used uranium to help create its color, and the uranium was needed for the war effort.
+Chartreuse(gray and rose-colored) was added as a color scheme in the 1950s, and earthy tones arrived by the 1970s.
 The rarest color is medium green.

 Glass Companies